Will the Miami Valley see a white Christmas this year?

 Climatologically, Dayton has a 28% chance of seeing a white Christmas.
-December 2023 ranking 12th warmest through the first 11 days, and the warm temperatures are not expected to reverse anytime soon.
-One of the strongest El Nino’s on record has played a role in how the jet stream flows, with the polar jet to the north and subtropical jet to the south, which is unfavorable for a white Christmas.
+December 2023 ranks 12th warmest through the first 11 days, and the warm temperatures are not expected to reverse anytime soon.
+One of the strongest El Ninos on record has played a role in how the jet stream flows, with the polar jet to the north and the subtropical jet to the south, which is unfavorable for a white Christmas.

 “I don’t want to necessarily say that El Nino is the leading factor, although it’s definitely contributing and really what we see with that El Nino is your storm patterns are typically too far to the south and especially in December, you tend to see warmer than normal temperatures across the Midwest and Great Lakes,” said Nate McGinnis, NWS Wilmington Meteorologist.